 Step 1: Choose a Book.

-For this example, I’m using two books: James and the Giant Peach (Roald Dahl) and What was the Underground Railroad?
+Though you’ll only need to choose one text, the two examples here are… James and the Giant Peach (Roald Dahl) and What Was the Underground Railroad?
 (Yona Zeldis McDonough).

 For the Prove It reading strategy to be most effective, students need a personal copy of the text.